 DBV Technologies to Report Third Quarter 2022 Financial Results and Provide a Business Update

-DBV Technologies (Euronext: DBV – ISIN: FR0010417345 – Nasdaq Stock Market: DBVT), a clinical-stage biopharmaceutical company, today announced that the Company will host a conference call and live audio webcast on Thursday, November 3, at 5:00 p.m.
+DBV Technologies DBVTF, a clinical-stage biopharmaceutical company, today announced that the Company will host a conference call and live audio webcast on Thursday, November 3, at 5:00 p.m.
 ET to report third quarter 2022 financial results and provide a corporate update.

 This call is accessible via the below teleconferencing numbers, followed by the reference ID: 94309191#.